 NAC is the only specialized commercial lender that exclusively lends USDA B&I Loans nationwide.
 It's what we do, and we know how to work with the USDA to get the deals to the finish line.
 We offer competitive interest rates, flexible terms, and high LTVs.

-We are uniquely positioned to dive deep into your business, develop an understanding of your key objectives, and assist in preparing a USDA financing package that executes on your vision for growth and expansion.
+We are uniquely positioned to dive deep into your business, develop an understanding of your key objectives, and assist in preparing a USDA financing package that executes your vision for growth and expansion.

 NAC possesses a genuine interest in partnering with you to enhance your business, create jobs in local communities, and identify opportunities to improve environmental conditions for the next generation of entrepreneurs.